 Now you can get the latest Java source bundled with each app update.
 Install the app from Google Play and go to Settings > Extras.

-« Create Flappy Bird in Android Create an instant messaging app »
+« Create a reminder/alarm app Create Flappy Bird in Android »

 Create a Notepad and To-do list combined app in Android